MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/custom-translator/v2.0/quickstart.md

 1. After successful model training, select **Model details** from the left navigation menu.

-1. Select the model name *en-de with sample data* to review training date/time, total training time, number of sentences used for training, tuning, testing, dictionary, and whether the system generated the test and tuning sets.
+1. Select the model name *en-de with sample data*.
+Review training date/time, total training time, number of sentences used for training, tuning, testing, and dictionary.
+Check whether the system generated the test and tuning sets.
 You'll use the `Category ID` to make translation requests.

 1. Evaluate the model [BLEU](beginners-guide.md#what-is-a-bleu-score) score.
 The test set **BLEU score** is the custom model score and **Baseline BLEU** is the pre-trained baseline model used for customization.
 A higher **BLEU score** means higher translation quality using the custom model.